Macrometacorp/docs/docs/integrations/index.md

 ## Source and Target Integrations

 _Source integrations_ allow you to use an external data source or a Macrometa collection as the originating source for data.
 Any records entered in the source are sent to a Macrometa collection that you choose.
+A collection can only have one source, and it must be set at collection creation.

 _Target integrations_ allow you to send data from a Macrometa collection to an external data source or a Macrometa collection.
 Any records entered in the collection are sent to the target that you choose.
+A Macrometa collection can have multiple targets.

 ## Transformations and Roll-ups